Knowing how to set and smash your singing goals is an essential skill for every singer that is serious about their development.

 In an ideal world, if I am learning a new song, I like to allow a month to take a deep dive into all the performance elements.

-Performing, even watching back an old video of a performance or doing what I call a singing “before video”, watching back and constructively critiquing yourself.
+Perform your song(s) to create what I call a singing “before video”.
+Watch back and constructively critique yourself.
 This can also help you to see what you need to focus on.

 PERFORMANCE GOAL EXAMPLE: